Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: Discussion

 \section{Discussion}

-In summary, we have pointed out that a set of 36 conformally-coupled dimension-zero scalar fields: \begin{enumerate} \item cancels the vacuum energy, \item cancels both terms in the Weyl anomaly, \item does so only for precisely three generations of standard model fermion, and \item provides a new source of primordial, nearly scale invariant scalar perturbations. \end{enumerate}
+In summary, we have pointed out that a set of 36 conformally-coupled dimension-zero scalar fields: \begin{enumerate} \item cancels the vacuum energy, \item cancels both terms in the Weyl anomaly, \item does so only for precisely three generations of standard model fermion, \item provides a new source of primordial, nearly scale invariant scalar perturbations, and \item achieves all this without introducing any new local degrees of freedom or particles. \end{enumerate} Using dimension zero fields to restore Weyl invariance lends support to our recent efforts to resolve and describe the Big Bang singularity \cite{Boyle:2018tzc, Boyle:2018rgh, Boyle:2021jej, Turok:2022fgq, Boyle:2022lcq, Boyle:2022lyw}.
+When the trace of the stress tensor is zero, the Friedmann equation implies that the scale factor of the universe vanishes linearly in conformal time.
+Hence the big bang is an analytic, conformal zero of the metric and one can impose Dirichlet or Neumann boundary conditions on all fields there, in a manner which respects CPT and CT symmetry~\cite{Boyle:2018tzc, Boyle:2021jej,Boyle:2022lyw}.
+Second, the uniqueness of the vacuum state of the dimension-zero scalars provides a strong basis for a theory of primordial perturbations that is simpler, more predictive and less adjustable than inflation~\cite{perts}.

-Understandably, we find this idea intriguing.
-But let us end by stressing three important unanswered questions: \begin{itemize} \item As mentioned above, this scenario seems to indicate that the Higgs field and graviton are composite or emergent.
-Can this work in a way that agrees with the observed properties of General Relativity, the Higgs field and electroweak symmetry breaking?
-One possibility is that the dimensionful Higgs and graviton fields are built from the dimension-zero scalars in analogy with how dimensionful vertex operators (and target space fields) are built from dimensionless world sheet fields in string theory (see, {\it e.g.}, Secs.~1.4.4, 1.4.5 in \cite{Green:1987sp}). \item Our analysis in this paper has been at the level of free field theory.
-A crucial point is to understand how interactions come in to the story. \item We have only considered quantum fields in a fixed background spacetime.
-Including dynamical spacetime is essential and, most likely, will require going beyond the Euclidean approach adopted here. \end{itemize}
+Understandably, we find this idea very intriguing.
+But let us end by emphasizing some important unanswered questions: \begin{itemize} \item As mentioned above, the cancellation of all these gravitational anomalies requires that the Higgs field is composite or emergent.
+Can this work in a way that agrees with the observed properties of the Higgs field and electroweak symmetry breaking?

+As pointed out by Bogoliubov {\it et al.} (see Ch.
+10, p.
+432 of Ref.~\cite{Bogoliubov}), fields of nonzero scaling dimensions can be obtained by exponentiating free dimension zero fields.
+For example, the operator $e^{i g \varphi}$, with $\varphi$ normalized as above, has a mass scaling dimension of $g^2/(16 \pi^2)$.
+This four dimensional mechanism is the analog of that used in string theory to build dimensionful vertex operators by exponentiating dimensionless world sheet coordinates (see {\it e.g.}, Ref.~\cite{Green:1987sp}).
+An enticing possibility is that an interacting, dimension one Higgs scalar doublet can be built in this way from dimension zero fields and other standard model operators.
+(For other related ideas, see Ref.~\cite{Miller:2022qil}.)